Travel Hacking for Dummies: Basic Terminology

 Editorial Disclaimer: Opinions expressed here are the author’s alone.
 This post contains references to products from one or more of our partners and we may receive compensation when you click on links to those products.

-Get expert insight into travel credit cards, loyalty programs, points hacks, and more.
+Get expert insight into credit cards, loyalty programs, financial tips, and more delivered right to your inbox.

 Related Stories